japinell/KU-CBC-Homework-11-Note-Taker/README.md

 The application features the use of **Server APIs**, route handling, unique record generation, JSON file manipulation, and **Heroku** deployment.

+Future features will include writing and reading the notes to and from a MySQL database.

 ## Usage

 The application is invoked by using the following command: